samdbeckham/blog/dev/wrote/_posts/2015-02-17-css-parallax-effect.md

 ---
 layout: article
-title: Thanks Codepen!
+title: CSS Parallax Effect
 background: '#c0392b'
 ---

-Once again, one of my pens has gotten a lot of attention.
-So much—in fact—that it’s one of the most hearted pens of 2014.
-I’m stunned.
+I recently discovered that one of my pens on CodePen is one of the [most hearted pens of 2014](http://codepen.io/2014/popular/10/).
+I'm stunned.

 This is the pen in question: [Firewatch parallax in CSS](http://codepen.io/samdbeckham/pen/OPXPNp).
 Scroll inside the pen to see the effect.